- About Us

 Sales Manager, Lettings

 The success of the increasingly busy lettings division at the Mistoria Group depends very much on its key players.
-Thankfully, just three months into the job, Chris Cantor is using his passion and expertise to maintain their growing business.
+Thankfully, Chris Cantor is using his passion and expertise to maintain their growing business.

-At just 26 years of age, Chris Cantor already has a surprising amount of experience in the property industry.
+At just 27 years of age, Chris Cantor already has a surprising amount of experience in the property industry.
 With his family still retaining property interests, a move into this line of work felt natural.
-“I had always anticipated a career in lettings and have worked at four different companies now, mainly in the city centre and South Manchester area.” says Chris, who studied business enterprise at the University of Manchester Metropolitan.
+“I had always anticipated a career in lettings and have worked at four different companies now, mainly in the city centre and South Manchester area.” says Chris, who studied business enterprise at Manchester Metropolitan University.
 “I have a good knowledge of what works and what doesn’t and like to think of myself as a people person.
 You couldn’t do this job well if you weren’t.
 You also need to be patient and a multi-tasker!”

-With the Mistoria Group achieving extraordinary growth since its inception in 2009, the lettings division has never been busier.
+With the Mistoria Group achieving extraordinary growth since its inception in 2009, the letting agents have never been busier.
 Despite the challenges often presented juggling the tricky demands of landlords and tenants, Chris can work well under pressure, is enjoying his position and can see a future at the growing company.
 “There never seem to be enough hours in the day, but I can definitely see myself staying here.” he says.
 “It’s also an interesting time to be working in the industry.
 Consumer confidence has returned and property is definitely a sound choice for the savvy investor.”

 It would seem that when it comes to the right ‘balance’ of work versus play, Chris certainly has his life in order and when the lights go out in Mistoria Lettings’ offices, he heads for the hills.
 “Camping is my thing.
 I love getting away to the peak district or lake district to get back to nature.
 I enjoy the peace.
 That way, when Monday morning comes around again, I’m firing on all cylinders!”